Frequently Asked Questions

 If there are any questions concerning W-4 or W-5 entry, please call the SAO Customer Service Center.

 Q: How are W-2’s Reissued?

 A: Reissued W-2s are printed on Tuesday and Friday nights of each week during the period from February 1st through mid April.
 From April 15th through January 31st, reissued W-2's are only printed on Friday nights.
 Agencies can request reissued W-2's as far back as tax year 1999.
-To make a request, use the Reissue W-2 Request Form.
+To make a request, use the firstname.lastname@example.org by 3:30 PM to be included in the next batch run..
 Each tax year must be submitted on a separate form.
-Send requests to the SAO Customer Service Center-HCM e-mail at email@example.com by 3:30 PM to be included in the next batch run.
+Send requests to the SAO Customer Service Center-HCM e-mail at

 Reissued W-2's will be available the next business day after the print job is processed.
 When a print night will fall on a state or federal holiday, the job will be submitted on the last business day prior to the normal print day.